BlainMaguire/devart-template/project_posts/2014-03-22-GDG-Dublin-Hackathon.md

 ### Numpy arrays, Pygame Images and Python Imaging Library Images

-So the original Whistler code uses Python Imaging Library image objects but the image from the camera is using the format for Pygame.
+So the original Whistler code uses Python Imaging Library image objects but the image from the camera is using the format for pygame.
 I needed to bridge that gap between the two.
-Seems like just converting to Numpy arrays worked first time but it wasn't without a few strange bugs to fix (particularly around width/height and differnt bit depths).
+Seems like just converting to Numpy arrays worked first time but it wasn't without a few strange bugs to fix (particularly around width/height and different bit depths).

 ### Early Prototype

-So towards the end of the day, I waded through copious amounts of errors until I finally got a live version of Whistler, updating a window istead of an image on the file system.
+So towards the end of the day, I waded through copious amounts of errors until I finally got a live version of Whistler, updating a window instead of an image on the file system.
 I played around with various values, like changing the rate for passing the new camera image to the library, to see how that affected performance.
-Lots of tweaking like that.
+There was lots of tweaking like that.

 Here's a photo of me trying the early prototype, complete with a debug console in the background: